English

 Empowerment—Evidence based practices—Diversity

-The Root was established in the spring of 2013 by a group of women in Iceland eager to seek knowledge and instigate a change of course in the field of addiction treatment in Iceland and be a forum for critical discussions on women, addiction and violence, both for women with addiction problems, their relations and professionals.
+The Root was established in the spring of 2013 by a group of women in Iceland eager to seek knowledge and instigate a change of course in the field of addiction treatment in Iceland and be a forum for critical discussions on women, substance use and violence, both for women with problematic substance use, their relations and professionals.

 The Icelandic treatment system has been closely linked to the Minnesota model treatment program which is built on the principles of AA – Alcoholics Anonymous.
 The founders of the Root are of the opinion that the treatment industry is unable to perform its services without basing it on research, which is almost non-existent at the moment in Iceland.
 Treatment that is not based on evidence based practices and an empowering ideology is not fit for 21st century health services.

-The Root also emphasizes the necessity for diverse solutions and a holistic approach where trauma history and other conditions are treated together, in accordance with the recommendations of the World Health Organisation – WHO.
+The Root also emphasizes the necessity for diverse solutions and a holistic approach where trauma history and other conditions are acknowledged and treated, in accordance with the recommendations of the World Health Organisation – WHO.

 Activity